fodorbalint/PathMaker/readme0.md

 <!---->

-What happens here is that the 3 x 2 area has a certain exit point, the middle, because the area is pair.
+What happens here is that the 3&nbsp;x&nbsp;2 area has a certain exit point, the middle, because the area is pair.
 Then it will create a C-Shape on one side and an area on the other side with a 1-wide gap.

 In general, if we have an area of this shape,